With provisioning delegated to the robots, Pivotal IT can focus on the business

 Pushing the boundaries

 True to its cutting-edge mindset, Pivotal still builds many of its own tools and Okta integrations.
-The two companies maintain an animated dialog, with Pivotal suggesting directions they’d like to see Okta go, and Okta rising to the occasion.
+The two companies maintain an animated dialogue, with Pivotal suggesting directions they’d like to see Okta go, and Okta rising to the occasion.

 “Okta’s continuing to improve the integrations they have from HR systems to different applications, and it’s really exciting for our team,” says Deeb.
 “Every time we hear that we can replace an automated process we built with one that will get updated automatically, you can see the glints in people’s eyes: ‘Oh wow—we don’t have to maintain that anymore?
 That’s awesome.’”